HHMP Vaccine Clinic: 2021 COVID-19 & Influenza (Flu)

 - Vaccination for those who do not meet current eligibility criteria

 - Vaccination for new patients without a health summary from their usual GP (this is needed for safety)

 - Medical certificates (you will be given an attendance card)

 - Messages to your doctor for scripts or referrals

 At the COVID-19 vaccine clinic

 Vaccination will not occur on the ground floor GP area, but rather on the first floor at the COVID-19 vaccine clinic.
 Stairs from Ryde Road and a lift from the Ryde Road side of the practice are available to the vaccine clinic.
-All entrances will be signposted in due course; Orange for COVID-19 and Yellow for Flu.
+All entrances are well signposted and you simply need to follow the Orange arrows.
 There will be no need to attend downstairs at all, simply go upstairs and follow the signs to the Vaccination Hub.

 After your vaccination

 Following vaccination, you will need to be monitored for possible reactions.